vyos/vyos-documentation/docs/interfaces/dummy.rst

 Link Administration
 -------------------

-.. cfgcmd:: set interfaces dummy '<interface>' description '<description>'
+.. cfgcmd:: set interfaces dummy <interface> description <description>

    Assign given `<description>` to interface.
 Description will also be passed to SNMP monitoring systems.

-.. cfgcmd:: set interfaces dummy '<interface>' disable
+.. cfgcmd:: set interfaces dummy <interface> disable

    Disable given `<interface>`.
 It will be placed in administratively down state.